mensfeng/podcast-test/README.md

 ![Safety Engineering](safety_engineering.jpg)

-Welcome to Mens Feng's Safety Engineering Readme!
-Here you will find all the exciting projects, ideas, and initiatives centered around making lives easier, safer, and better through safety engineering.
-Safety engineering is not just a profession for Mens Feng; it's his adrenaline, his passion, and his commitment to improving the world around him.
+Hey everyone!
+For me, committing to product safety is like an adrenaline boost.
+Making lives easier, safer, and better is my ultimate vision.
+Right now, I'm diving into Model-Based Systems Engineering (MBSE) to build a detailed system database for a machine.
+I'll be sharing my progress and interesting links I find along the way.
+Join me on this exciting journey!

 ## Table of Contents